dknight/laura/README.md

 ## Configuration

 There are the [options](https://github.com/dknight/laura/blob/main/src/Config.lua) that can be customized.
-Check more options on the [documentation page](https://www.whoop.ee/laura/).
+Check more options on the [documentation page](https://www.whoop.ee/post/laura-unit-testing-framework-for-lua.html).

-Options can be set in any \*.lua file that returned a module and specified with flag.
+Options can be set in any \*.lua file that returns a module and specified with a flag.

 ```sh
 laura -c <path_to_config.lua> [test_dir]
 ```

-Also, there are ["private" configuration fields](https://github.com/dknight/laura/blob/main/src/laura/Config.lua), which is not recommended to change, unless you know that you know what you are doing.
+Also, there are ["private" configuration fields](https://github.com/dknight/laura/blob/main/src/laura/Config.lua), which are not recommended to change, unless you know that you know what you are doing.

 ## Documentation

-Read the complete documentation on the [external website](https://www.whoop.ee/laura/).
+Read the complete documentation on the [external website](https://www.whoop.ee/post/laura-unit-testing-framework-for-lua.html).

 ## What is not included yet